/ 6 /

 "Wha—" The thief frowned as the detective started to chuckle.
 "That's not funny."

-Shinichi took the opportunity to yawn, and was completely unaware that he was currently fulfilling one of Kaito's dreams.
-Waking up with the detective—or in this case, being there when the detective woke up—and hearing that sleepy, dream-slicked voice and cute little yawn.
-Heh.
+Shinichi took the opportunity to yawn, completely unaware that he was currently fulfilling one of Kaito's dreams.
+Waking up with the detective—or in this case, being there when the detective woke up—and hearing that sleepy, dream-slicked voice and seeing the cute little yawn.
 Kaito could die happy now, he'd seen the usually stone-faced detective looking quite the opposite of his newspaper pictures.